 The Arafura Games fostered goodwill between sporting neighbours and shared sporting and cultural knowledge within the Asia-Pacific region.
 Significantly, the Arafura Games also provided Northern Territory sporting organisations with the opportunity to develop facilities, coaches, officials as well as athletes.
 In terms of community engagement, the Arafura Games recruited over 1,000 local and interstate volunteers to support the event and also provided opportunity for interaction with local primary and secondary schools.

-The Northern Territory Government is proud to announce that the 2019 Arafura Games will be a biennial event held over eight days, from 27 April to 4 May 2019, and will be led by Mr Ken Vowles MLA, Minister for Arafura Games.
+The Northern Territory Government is proud to announce that the 2019 Arafura Games will be a biennial event held over eight days, from 26 April to 4 May 2019.

 To ensure maximum inclusion in events, the Games will host a range of sporting competitions tiers from amateur through to sub-elite.